isomerpages/nhg-jsmc/_programs/Tracks/Track 4.md

 <p>11.00 pm - 11.20 pm</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>How to be a “Green Flag”: Tips to Capture the New Generation</p>
+<p>How to be a “Green Flag” - Tips to Capture the New Generation</p>
 </td>
 </tr>
 <tr>